Skip to main content

 Recordings

-I am lucky enough to teach a bunch of courses with my friends at Frontend Masters.
+I am lucky enough to teach a bunch of courses with my friends at Master.dev.
 We've been working together since 2016.
 Before I was a teacher, I was a customer back when I was learning the ropes.
 I can't recommend them highly enough.
 You can find the most up-to-date list here.